 I believe I have the capacity to love and forgive Reed, our marriage verse was 1 John 4:19, which I had engraved in his wedding band: We Love Because He First Loved Us.

 How can I not forgive?

 The Gospel has become so tangible to me these past 7 months.
 It’s in my face.
 So loud and clear.
 It’s scandalous.
 It’s messy.
 It’s black and white.
 It’s about laying down our lives and our preference.
 It’s a true story of betrayal, forgiveness, death and love…..and in the end……the ultimate come back story in all of history.
 Even in my own nightmare, God is still good.
 He sits on the thrown.
 His eye is on me.
 This was not a surprise to Him.
-No persons rejection of me can ever exempt me from the love of God.

-Additional losses are in the very near future for my children and I, including our home and our car.
+Much loss and transitions are in the very near future for my children and I, including our home and our car.
 In the midst of being forced to make these kinds of financial decisions the betrayal continues to run so deep.
 I was made aware that my mother-in-law [who just so happens to be a counselor] recently listed her home with Reeds mistress.
 The additional loss of family members has added to the hurt.
 This is the kind of crap you see on tv.
 Behaviors get excused in the name of wanting people “to be happy” in the end…..not thinking about the devastation the act of infidelity and divorce really has on the spouse and children.
 It’s unbelievable.
 The heart is meant to be led, not to be followed.